nanomq/nanomq/docs/en_US/rule/web-hook-0.19.md

 Body: <JSON>    # Body is a JSON format string
 ```

 The `body` for different events may differ.
-The following tables list the body parameters supported in each type of event:
+The content of the `body` in each type of event are as following:

 **on_client_connack**